subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Research Interests

 My primary research area is low-dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
-I have also made contributions to the theory of formal languages, with an aim to solve combinatorial group theory problems using topological methods.
-I am broadly interested in geometric group theory, complex dynamics, and big mapping class group related topics as well.
+I have also contributed to the theory of formal languages, aiming to solve combinatorial group theory problems using topological methods.
+I am broadly interested in topics related to geometric group theory, complex dynamics, and big mapping class groups.

 My papers and preprints are on my [research page](research).